 Born in Turin, Maria Rosa Benso started painting under Margherita Carena, who belonged to the school of the Italian painter Felice Casorati.
-From 1968 to 1972, she showed her work at group exhibitions.
+In the 1970s, she showed her work at group exhibitions.

-In 1974 she graduated in English language and literature.
-Subsequently, she specialized in American literature, linguistics and semiotics, and studied Chinese, Arabic and Kiswahili languages.
+Meanwhile, she graduated in English language and literature.
+Subsequently, she specialized in American literature, then in linguistics and semiotics.
+Furthermore, she studied Chinese, Arabic and Kiswahili languages.

-This lead her to operate as project manager of on-site advanced professional language training systems with multinational organizations as a language training consultant.
-For two decades she travelled regularly to many European countries as well as to North and South America and China.
+This lead her to operate as project manager of on-site advanced professional language training systems with multinational organizations and universities in Italy and abroad.
+Hence, for two decades she travelled regularly to many European countries as well as to North and South America and China.

-Traveling and having continuous direct contact with other cultures allowed her to widen her knowledge of new artistic languages, ranging from the Arabic and Chinese arts of calligraphy to the American Action Painting.
+Yet, she never left painting.
+In reverse, professional travels and contacts allowed her to widen her knowledge of other cultures and of new artistic languages, ranging from the Arabic and Chinese arts of calligraphy to the American Action Painting.

-In 1992, she definitively returned to painting and that has been her main activity since 1998.
+In the late nineties, she definitively returned to painting as her main activity.

 In 2011 she joined the Post Millennium New York School (PMNYS), a group of independent artists connected with MoMA, Museum of Modern Art, New York, therefore developing contacts with artists and curators from MoMA, NYC.

-In January 2018, MoMA, at their New York Gallery, inaugurated a group slideshow of works by students from their courses.
-One of her studies on Robert Ryman was exhibited on that occasion.
+In January 2018, MoMA, at their New York venue, inaugurated a four-week slideshow of works by students from their courses.
+On that occasion, of her studies on Robert Ryman was exhibited.

 Maria Rosa Benso lives and works in Turin, Italy.

-Maria Rosa Benso’s works are to be found in private and public collections in Italy and in private collections in France, Great Britain and the USA.
+Maria Rosa Benso’s works are in private and public collections in Italy, France, Great Britain and the USA.